ialbert/biostar-central/README.md

 Visit `http://www.lvh.me:8080` to see the site loaded with demo data.

-The `www.lvh.me` domain resolves to `127.0.0.1` and is your local host with a proper domain name.
+The `www.lvh.me` domain resolves to `127.0.0.1` your local host with a proper domain name.
 You may just as well use `http://localhost:8080` or `http://127.0.0.1`.

 In the demo site the user emails are built from the database ids like so: `1@lvh.me`, `2@lvh.me`.
-The demo user passwords are also identical to the emails and you may use these to log into your test site as any of the users.
+The demo user passwords are identical to the emails and you may use these to log into your test site as any of the users.

-In the demo data user with the email `1@lvh.me` has staff level permissions and can  also access the admin interface at `http://www.lvh.me:8080/admin/`.
+The user with the email `1@lvh.me` has staff level permissions and can also access the admin interface at `http://www.lvh.me:8080/admin/`.

 Enjoy.

-### Upgrade path
+### Development

 Biostar versions and upgrade path: https://github.com/ialbert/biostar-central/issues/400

-### Citing Biostar

-* Parnell LD, Lindenbaum P, Shameer K, Dall'Olio GM, Swan DC, et al.
-  [2011 BioStar: An Online Question & Answer Resource for the Bioinformatics Community.] (http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1002216)
-  PLoS Comput Biol 7(10): e1002216. doi:10.1371/journal.pcbi.1002216

-### Commercial Support
+### Support

 We may be able to provide support for organizations or institutions.
 For more information contact **admin@biostars.org**

 [django]: http://www.djangoproject.com/
 [python]: http://www.python.org/

+### Citing

+* Parnell LD, Lindenbaum P, Shameer K, Dall'Olio GM, Swan DC, et al.
+  [2011 BioStar: An Online Question & Answer Resource for the Bioinformatics Community.] (http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1002216)
+  PLoS Comput Biol 7(10): e1002216. doi:10.1371/journal.pcbi.1002216

 ### Contributors